There are three major stances concerning God, gods, and the supernatural:

 The history of atheism

-In Europe, the Middle Ages saw several philosophers and groups question different aspects of Christian doctrine (often at the risk of their life), but by and large they did not reject a belief in God.
+In Europe, the Middle Ages also saw several philosophers and theologians (such as Anselm of Canterbury and Thomas Aquinas) discuss proofs for the existence of God.
+However, these proofs appear to have been intellectual exercises rather than real disputes.
+We have no evidence to suggest that any public voice ever seriously questioned the existence of God during the Middle Ages27.
 It was only with the advent of the Protestant Reformation in the 16th century, when Martin Luther openly questioned the authority of the Catholic Church, that individuals went so far as to begin to question the nature of God.
-Some people arrived at Deism (the idea that there is a god that does not interfere with the world) or Pantheism (the idea that God is in everything).
+Some arrived at Deism (the idea that there is a god that does not interfere with the world) or Pantheism (the idea that God is in everything).

 State atheism